dekuNukem/PicoRC/README.md

-# PicoRC: PicoPSU on Retro Computers
+# PicoRC: PicoPSU on Retro Computers!

-PicoRC is a line of device-specific adaptors for using modern **Pico ATX PSU** in retro computers.
+PicoRC lets you use modern **Pico ATX PSU** in vintage computers.

+They are device-specific and lower cost compared to the [full-fat ATX4VC](https://github.com/dekuNukem/ATX4VC).

 ![Alt text](photos/header.jpeg)